4lefts/decoySchool/src/pages/information.md

 ___
 ## Job Vacancies

 There are currently no vacancies at Decoy School.

-Thank you for your interest in Decoy Community Primary School.
+Thank you for your interest.

 ## Statutory Information

 The [School Information Regulations 2012][1] define the statutory information that must be easily available on school websites.
 This is to help parents make informed choices and to assist Ofsted in their evaluation of our school.
 The following statutory information is found on this site.
 A hyperlink will take you to the relevant section of the site.
+If you would like to request a paper copy of any of the information on our website, please [contact us](/contact-us).

 | **Information** | **Location on our site** |
 |-----------------|--------------------------|